wBeckettHills/pdal_tutorial/tutorial/00_Lecture_Outline.md

 1. Use ```Multiprocessing``` library to parallel process tiles across computer cores / threads

 ### Tutorial
-Experiential outcomes to help achieve overall outcomes:
+Experiential outcomes to help achieve overall objectives:
 1. Introduce a way to use python functions from a personal repo ```cloudrunner```
 1. Inspect cloud attributes to assess processing
 1. Processing experience: